Efficiently Merge Presentations with Python

 Presentation Merging

-When you merge one presentation to another, you are effectively combining their slides in a single presentation to obtain one file.
+When you merge one presentation into another, you are effectively combining their slides into a single presentation to produce one file.
+Most presentation programs—such as PowerPoint or OpenOffice—do not provide features that let you merge presentations in this way.

 What Can Be Merged